mhhollomon/simpleConfig/docs/API.md

 - `Setting & set_value(const std::string v)`
 - `Setting & set_value(const char * v)`

-Update the Setting to have the value and type specified.
+Updates the Setting to have the value and type specified.
 These are mutators.
 The reference to the object is returned to facilitate chaining.

 If the Setting is currently composite, these will remove any attached children